 David came out with a couple of beers and we caught up, overlooking the marsh at the back of his property.
 It was so good to be back!

-David and I drove into town and I treated him to lunch back at the Bistro, washed down with homemade berry lemonade.
-Sitting outside in the shady back garden, we joined a couple of David’s friends, one whom I had met when playing volleyball the last time I was back.
+David and I drove into town and I treated him to lunch back at the bistro, washed down with homemade berry lemonade.
+Sitting outside in the shady back garden, we joined a couple of David’s friends, one who I had met when playing volleyball the last time I was back.
 Another familiar face.

 One of the reasons Denman Island is so special is because of the people.
 And the community spirit that brings them all together.

 Back at the house, we picked up Max, David’s quiet Help Exchange volunteer from France, then headed for Graham Lake for a dip.
 There are two large swimming lakes on the island, Graham and Chickadee.

 A short hiking trail through a second-growth forest led down to the inviting waters of Graham Lake.
 A wooden dock jutted out into the water, built and maintained by the local community and a popular meeting spot in summer.

 The water was cool but refreshing, the perfect temperature on a hot summer’s day.
 I spent a couple of hours alternating between floating in the lake or drying off on the dock, talking to friendly locals who had congregated at the lake for a lazy afternoon in the sun.
 It was bliss.

 The dogs were loving it too, especially Tippy who fetched a stick constantly, swimming out into the lake over and over again.
 It was harder to get Skipper interested but he did end up going for a dip a couple of times.
 I love how different the dogs are despite being father and son.

-My perfect island summer day ended with a home-cooked meal eaten outside overlooking the marsh as the day cooled into night.
+My perfect island summer day ended with a home-cooked meal eaten outside overlooking the marsh as the day cooled into the night.

 David and I watched a movie then I retired to the upstairs room, usually David’s daughter’s but she had relocated to the cooler ground-level room for summer.
 A smart move.
 It was roasting up there but you can’t beat the views.